moehmeni/push-swap/README.md

 # Notes
 I tried to keep the code as short and clean as possible so if you are looking for a short and not scary project then it's worth investing the time to figure out the algorithm and the implementaions.
-Feel free to sugggest any improvement regarding the algorithm improvement :)
+Feel free to sugggest any improvement regarding the algorithm performance :)